 Distance from Milwaukee: 45 minutes, 32 miles

 Kenosha is located on the banks of Lake Michigan.
 So you have a choice of water sports to do on the lake.
-It’s another place that transports visitors back to the past, including visits to Kenosha, around 32 miles away.
+It’s another place that transports visitors back to the past, especially those looking for short trips out of Milwaukee.

-A trip (or perhaps a weekend getaway) near Milwaukee would be ideal for water-sports enthusiasts.
+This is one of the top Milwaukee trips for water-sports enthusiasts.
 It also has a Dinosaur Discovery Museum which kids of all ages (and adults) find fascinating.

 Visit the historic Southport Light Station Museum to have an understanding of what it was like to be a lighthouse keeper at the end of the 19th century.

 The Kenosha Public Museum is also worth a visit.
 This has some skeletons of mammoths on display, and there is also a model native American village.

 Not far from the Public Museum is the Civil War Museum, ideal for those who are interested in this period of American history.
 I recommend spending some time exploring Kenosha.
 You never know what you will find.